stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/ChooseaClass/index.md

 Record your level on your character sheet.
 If you're starting at a higher level, record the additional elements that your class gives you for your levels past 1st.

-## Hit Points and Hit Dice
+## Stamina and Hit Dice
-Your character's hit points define how tough your character is in combat and other dangerous situations.
-Your hit points are determined by your Constitution score and your class's hit point multiplier.
-You start with hit points equal to the product of these two numbers, as indicated in your class description.
-This is also your **hit point maximum**.
+Your character's stamina defines how tough your character is in combat and other dangerous situations.
+Your stamina is determined by your Constitution score and your class's stamina multiplier.
+You start with stamnia equal to the product of these two numbers, as indicated in your class description.
+This is also your **stamina maximum**.

-Record your character's hit points on your character sheet.
+Record your character's stamina on your character sheet.
 Also record the type of Hit Die your character uses and the number of Hit Dice you have.
-After you rest, you can spend Hit Dice to regain hit points (see "Resting" in chapter 8).
+After you rest, you can spend Hit Dice to regain stamina (see "Resting" in chapter 8).

 ## Proficiency
 A proficiency bonus can be either a bonus d20 that is applied to a d20 roll as an instance of advantage, or a numerical bonus that is applied to a defence or other static score, such as your passive skill.